magicbell/magicbell-go/docs/user-client/services/channels_service.md

 fmt.Println(response)
 ```

-## DiscardWebPushToken
+## DeleteWebPushToken

-Revokes one of the authenticated user's web_push tokens.
+Deletes one of the authenticated user's Web Push tokens.
 This permanently invalidates the specified token, preventing it from being used for future channel access.
 This action cannot be undone.
 Users can only revoke their own tokens.

 - HTTP Method: `DELETE`
 - Endpoint: `/channels/web_push/tokens/{token_id}`